nonlinear-thinkering-group/decentered-design-paper/outline.md

 * Decentered design operates on many levels of scale, time, and complexity. {{ i remember of a reference for this, will look it up }}

+* Emergent properties, system boundries

+* Design is situated, climate change is not
+> Plans and situated actions

+* Design is intentional, side effects are not
+> Teleology
+> Heinz fvon Foerster (cybernetics)

 # Techno-social infrastructures

 Rittel, in his discussion of wicked problems proposes a design method known as issue-based information system (IBIS) for handling wicked problems.
 An approach which he proposed be augmented with a hypertext system.